schmaustech/oc-mirror-blog/README.md

 This is the `UpdateService` custom resource that the OSUS operator uses in order to create a local instance of the update graph server that connected clusters normally talk to via api.openshift.com.
 It is configuring to find the graph data in our local registry.
 Its just another example of oc-mirror and its capabilities in action.
 In an automation script that regularly executes of oc-mirror you can apply `updateService.yaml` and `imageContentSourcePolicy.yaml` conveniently to all your disconnected clusters so that they get the latest graph data and the latest offline access configuration, or push it into a central git repository to distribute it via Red Hat Advanced Cluster Management as a policy.

-Hopefully these example gave a good idea on how the oc mirror plugin works and how it simplifies the mirroring process for disconnected environments.
+Hopefully these example gave a good idea on how the oc-mirror plugin works and how it simplifies the mirroring process for disconnected environments.
 I personally found it a lot more user friendly then the old style of mirroring content specifically when it comes to dealing with operators.